Opioid Settlement Dollars

 Where to Get Help

 In Allegheny County, Pathway to Care and Recovery is the “front door” to access substance use disorder treatment and recovery services.
-If you or someone you know needs help, call 412-325-7550 to talk to a certified peer (24/7) who has been through the treatment and recovery process.
-Additional resources and campaigns are listed below.
+To get started with treatment help and support, please call 412-325-7550 to talk to a certified peer (24/7) who has been through the treatment and recovery process, or use any of the following resources for more information.